flutter/website/src/docs/development/tools/hot-reload.md

     it also restarts the Dart Development Compiler.
     There is no specific keyboard shortcut for this;
     you need to stop and start the run configuration.

-  Flutter web currently supports hot restart but not hot reload.
 {{site.alert.end}}

 ![Android Studio UI]({% asset development/tools/android-studio-run-controls.png @path %}){:width="550px"}<br>